felix-lambert/felix-lambert.github.io/all_collections/_posts/2019-10-26-in-the-defense-of-web-scraping.md

 <p style="text-align:center"><video width="100%" height="500" controls> <source src="{{site.baseurl}}/assets/google2.mp4" type="video/mp4"> </video></p>

 The dream of one of the co-founders of google was to download the html documents of all the web, save it on his computer and do a big network of nodes based on the links he could find on each web (html) documents.
-He would need to first make a rule that recognizes links within webpages, transforms the link into a node and see where it is positioned in this big network.
+He would need to first make a rule that recognizes links within web pages, transforms the link into a node and sees where it is positioned in this big network.

 We can easily see here that Google is today’s most advanced web scraping company in existence.
 And, if we really want to access it, Google’s web scraping gives us the most amazing access to culture (with a big C) that there is.